 Compared with national turnover rates of almost 60%, Riverbrook boasts a stable staff with average annual turnover at 8% or less.
 The women benefit from a level of support, safety and stability rare in residential care for women with disabilities.
 Riverbrook’s administrative offices are located on site.
 Indeed, the Riverbrook experience is more one of family than of “employee and client.”
 Many who visit Riverbrook comment on the feeling of joy and love, which permeates the atmosphere.
 In every respect, Riverbrook is an optimum environment for women with disabilities.

-Rebecca Amuso holds a bachelor’s degree in Human Service Management from the University of Massachusetts.
+Rebecca, holds a bachelor’s degree in Human Service Management from the University of Massachusetts.
 She also completed a graduate certificate program at Clark University in Not-for-Profit Management.
 Rebecca first began her career at Riverbrook Residence in 1998 at the age of 20 years old as a direct care staff.
-In 2005 she took on the role of Day Program Coordinator, and now she is happy to step into the role of Program Director.
+In 2005 she took on the role of Day Program Coordinator.
+In 2012, she moved into the position of Program Director.
+Rebecca earned her RN at Berkshire Community College in 2013 with the goal of offering a more holistic approach to providing care to Riverbrook’s residents.

 Ruth Hanley - Human Resource Manager and Human Rights Officer